Coke (footballer): Levante

 On 16 December 2017, struggling with injury problems and lack of playing time, Coke returned to Spain and joined Levante UD on loan until the following 30 June.
 Subsequently, the move was made permanent on a four-year deal for an undisclosed fee estimated around €1.5 million.
 He was sent off on 2 September 2018 in a 2–2 home draw with city rivals Valencia CF.

-Ibiza
+Later career

-On 1 September 2022, free agent Coke signed a one-year contract with UD Ibiza.
+On 1 September 2022, free agent Coke agreed to a one-year contract at UD Ibiza.
+In August of the following year, after their second-tier relegation, he moved to Atlético Sanluqueño CF of Primera Federación; he was already part of the club since March 2022, as investor alongside his former Sevilla teammate Cala.